The Academic Programme

 Our Academic Pathway is similar to a mainstream school's programme of study.
 We teach the National Curriculum and have available most subjects you would expect to find at a large secondary school.

 All students study the core subjects of English, Maths and Science throughout KS3 and KS4.
-KS3 consists of enrichment lessons in History, Spanish, Geography, Art, Textiles, ICT, Cooking, Enterprise and Outdoor Sport.
+KS3 consists of enrichment lessons in History, Geography, French, Music, Drama, Art, DT, ICT, Cooking, Enterprise and Outdoor Sport.

 The Enterprise project in KS3 in a fantastic opportunity for students to acquire entrepreneurial skills.
 They design products, make, market, network and sell.
 The winning class gets to keep their profit dividends!